luisllm/demo-bubbles-progressive-delivery/README.md

 # Options considered to have Progressive Delivery with Istio
-- Option1 (the one implmented in this demo): Istio + ArgoCD + Argo Rollouts
+- Option1 (the one implemented in this demo): Istio + ArgoCD + Argo Rollouts
 - Option2: Istio + ArgoCD + Flagger
 - Option3: Istio + Flux + Flagger